-To determine which camera or cameras are on your product, see Components on page 3.
+To determine which camera or cameras are on your product, see Components on page 4.
 To use your camera, select the Search icon in the taskbar, type camera in the search box, and then select Camera.
-Some cameras also feature HD (high-definition) capability, apps for gaming, or facial recognition software like Windows Hello.
-See Security on page 47 for details about using Windows Hello.
+Some cameras also feature HD (high-definition) capability, apps for gaming, or facial recognition software such as Windows Hello.
+See Security on page 43 for details about using Windows Hello.